That Affect Nearly EVERY Small Business Operating Today

 As former President Ronald Regan once said, the scariest words you’ll ever hear are,

-“We’re from the government and here to help.”
+“We’re from the government and we're here to help.”
 In this case, the government is trying to help by forcing nearly all businesses to implement and maintain a robust cyber security program to protect the customer information these companies host – not bad, and all businesses should take this seriously without the government mandating it.

 Sadly, most small businesses don’t take cybersecurity seriously enough and believe they are doing enough to prevent a cyber-attack when they aren’t, which is why the government has to step in and create laws (the GLBA Act) to enforce better security protocols.